-The 2009 Fiske Guide to Colleges includes Hope as one of the country's "best and most interesting" colleges and universities, noting that "Hope's academic and athletic programs continue to grow and prosper," and quoting one senior as observing that "Hope is a place where students are challenges to become better students, but, more importantly, better people."
+The 2010 Fiske Guide to Colleges includes Hope as one of the country's "best and most interesting" colleges and universities, noting that "Hope's academic and athletic programs continue to grow and prosper," and quoting one senior as observing that "Hope is a place where students are challenged to become better students, but, more importantly, better people."
+Mother Jones magazine in September/October 2009 included Hope in its listing of 10 "cool schools that will blow your mind, not your budget," citing the college as a Best Value for artists with a spiritual side.

+The new edition of the book Colleges That Change Lives cites Hope as one of 40 "life-changing" colleges that are "outdoing the Ivies and the major universities in producing winners" and describes the college as a place that "raises higher education's moral and intellectual levels."
 Hope is among 50 colleges recommended by the Intercollegiate Studies Institute in its guide All-American Colleges: Top Schools for Conservatives, Old-Fashioned Liberals and People of Faith, which notes that "The students and faculty we spoke with confirm that the school walks its talk; Hope College is both academically serious and theologically earnest."